 What is a Reverse IP Lookup?

 A web server can be configured to serve multiple virtual hosts from a single IP address.
-This is a common technique in shared hosting environments in particular.
+This is a common technique in shared hosting environments.
 It is also common in many organizations and can be an excellent way to expand the attack surface during reconnaissance of a web server.
-If for example your primary target site appears to be secure you may be able to gain access to the underlying operating system by attacking a less secure site on the same server, thereby bypassing the security controls of the target site.
+If for example your primary target web site appears to be secure you may be able to gain access to the underlying operating system by attacking a less secure site on the same server.
+Bypassing the security controls of the target site.